-Employers conduct different types of job interviews, such as behavioral interviews, case interviews, group interviews, phone and video interviews, second interviews, and even interviews held during a meal.
+Employers conduct different types of job interviews, such as behavioral interviews, case interviews, group interviews, phone and video interviews, online interviews, second interviews, and even interviews held during a meal.

 Those are important job interviews to understand if you’re searching for a job, but there are other interviews you may experience throughout your career.
 These employment-related interviews include exit interviews, mock interviews, and informational interviews.

-Interviewers use behavioral based interviews to determine how you’ve handled various job situations in the past.
+Interviewers use behavioral-based interviews to determine how you’ve handled various job situations in the past.
 The idea is that your past behavior predicts how you’ll act in the new job.
-You won’t get many easy “yes” or “no” questions and in most cases, you’ll need to answer with an anecdote about a previous experience.
-Here’s a look at what types of questions to expect: Behavioral Interview Questions.
+You won’t get many easy “yes” or “no” questions, and in most cases, you’ll need to answer with an anecdote about a previous experience.

 Interviews that include the interviewer giving you a business scenario and asking you to manage the situation are called case interviews.
 They’re most often used in management consulting and investment banking interviews and require you to show off your analytical ability and problem-solving skills.

-The final interview is the last step in the interview process and the last interview you find out whether or not you’ll get a job offer.
+The final interview is the last step in the interview process, and the last interview before you find out whether or not you’ll get a job offer.
 This type of interview is usually conducted by the CEO or other members of upper management.
 The key to a final interview is to take it as seriously as all the preliminary interviews—just because you were asked in for a final interview doesn’t mean you got the job yet.

 Employers may hold group interviews because they’re often more efficient than one-on-one interviews.
 There are two types of group interviews: one involves an applicant being interviewed by a group (or panel) of interviewers; the other involves one interviewer and a group of applicants.

 A mock interview provides you with an opportunity to practice for an interview and receive feedback.
-Although you can do an informal mock interview with a friend of family member, a mock interview with a career coach, counselor or university career office will give the best feedback.
-Here's information on mock interviews, how to set up a mock interview, and how practice interviews can help you prepare for an actual interview: Mock Interview Questions.
+Although you can do an informal mock interview with a friend or family member, a mock interview with a career coach, counselor, or university career office will give the best feedback.

-While you're actively job searching, you may need to be prepared for a phone interview on a moment's notice.
+While you're actively job searching, you may need to be prepared for a phone interview at a moment's notice.
 Companies often start with an unscheduled phone call, or maybe you’ll get to schedule your call.
-In either case, it’s good to be ready.
-Here's how to prepare for a telephone interview: Phone Interview Questions.
+In either case, it’s good to be ready and prepared to ask phone interview questions to ask the interviewer as well.

-You passed your first interview and you just got an email or call to schedule a second interview.
+You passed your first interview, and you just got an email or call to schedule a second interview.
 This interview will be more detailed and may be several hours long.
 The interviewer will delve into your experience in more detail than the first round, as well as how you would fit in with the company culture.

 An unstructured interview is a job interview in which questions may be changed based on the interviewee's responses.
-While the interviewer may have a few set questions prepared in advance, the direction of the interview is rather casual, and questions flow is based on the direction of the conversation.
+While the interviewer may have a few set questions prepared in advance, the direction of the interview is rather casual, and questions flow based on the direction of the conversation.
 Unstructured interviews are often seen as less intimidating than formal interviews.
-However, because each interviewee is asked different questions, this method is not always reliable.

-Perhaps you’ve applied for a remote job or you’re interviewing for a position in another state (or country).
-Software programs such as Skype and FaceTime making video calling easy and video interviews are becoming more common.
-Learn about how employers conduct job interviews using video: Tips for a Successful Video Job Interview.
+Perhaps you’ve applied for a remote job, or you’re interviewing for a position in another state (or country).
+Software programs such as Skype, Zoom, and FaceTime making video calling easy, and video interviews are becoming common.